OCA/operating-unit/account_operating_unit/readme/DESCRIPTION.rst

   unit of a payment will be that of the payment method chosen.
 * Implements security rules at OU level to invoices, payments and journal items.
+* Adds the Operating Unit to the cash basis journal entries.